Version: Latest

 Optionally configure Kubernetes resource limits and requests for Studio components.
 This is advanced configuration to allow people who are familiar with Kubernetes to manually set resource usage requirements.
 If you're not sure what this is, you can safely ignore this section.

-Rasa Studio Installation
+Step 3: Install Rasa Studio

 1. When you've supplied all of the configuration values, click Continue.